 LCF / CCC - Lexington Community Foundation and Central Community College Foundation have jointly established an annual scholarship valued at $600.
 This scholarship will be awarded to a LHS student who plans full-time enrollment at any CCC campus.

 Lexington Community Foundation Annual Scholarship - The Lexington Community Foundation awards TWO annual scholarships valued at $4,000 each.
 Each scholarship will be awarded to a LHS senior who enrolls in any four-year program at a University or College.

-Lexington Optimist Club Service to Youth Scholarship - 2 year - This $1,000 scholarship is given to any LHS graduating senior that demonstrates service to youth through community involvement, academic achievement, is pursuing a post-secondary education at a two-year college and has a relative active in the Lexington Optimist Club.
+Lexington Optimist Club Service to Youth Scholarship - 2 year - This $1,000 scholarship is given to any LHS graduating senior that demonstrates service to youth through community involvement, and academic achievement is pursuing post-secondary education at a two-year college, and has a relative active in the Lexington Optimist Club.